 There is the fundamental problem when marketing for lead generation.

 Your leads could be high value, or worthless.
-They could close into a sale tomorrow, next year or not even close at all.
+They could close a sale tomorrow or next year.

-If you’re running a marketing campaign and measuring success based on leads only, you have a gap in insight that is stopping you improving results.
+If you’re running a marketing campaign and measuring success based on leads only, you have a gap in data that is stopping you improving results.

 Take for example a client who came to us in the legal sector.

-They were acquiring leads, something was happening, and they were making (some) money.
+They were acquiring leads, something was happening, and they were making (enough) money.

 The solution?
-Evaluating your campaigns the same way you evaluate business: by the amount of revenue it generates.
+You need to evaluate your campaigns the same way you evaluate business: by the amount of revenue it generates

-NOTE: You can download a step-by-step breakdown of how to implement revenue tracking, including tracking templates, here.
+NOTE: You can download a full breakdown of how to implement revenue tracking including spreadsheets, templates AND a 30 day free trial for Ruler Analytics here.

 Step 1 – Tagging – Identifying the Traffic Source

 The first step is making sure the traffic coming to your website is tagged correctly so that you can see the exact source and any other variables associated such as campaign, keyword or advert reference.
-This commonly done using UTM tags which allow you to add specific labels to the landing pages (more info in our guide here.)
+This is commonly done using UTM tags, which allow you to add specific labels to the landing pages (more info in our guide below.)

 Step 2 – Tracking – Software & Tools